 Prepare to be immersed in the snow - for months.
 You can finally have those snowball fights you've seen in movies, take up skiing or snowboarding, skate on frozen lakes and build a snowman.
 And you'll have an excuse to shop for a full-on winter wardrobe - snow boots and all!
 Once you're all kitted, you can swing by your local Tim Hortons for a delicious cup of hot chocolate.

-You'll need time to get used to the country's extreme weather conditions.
+You'll need time to adapt to the country's extreme weather conditions.
 You may head out on days where the weather seems perfectly normal, only to return to an icy setting.
-Winter temperatures can drop to -20 degrees in certain regions, while summer can go up to 30 degrees.
+Winter temperatures can drop to -20 degrees in certain regions, while summer can reach 30 degrees.
 This is why Canadians are always prepared.
 They wear several layers they can peel off or add to.

-Top tip: Always carry an umbrella and download a weather app to receive regular weather updates.
+Top tip: Always carry an umbrella and download a weather app for regular updates.

 Safety in Canada